We welcome the announcement that QPR have abandoned what was a wholly inappropriate site in favor of a more suitable alternative site.

 What we are seeking to raise

-We over exceeded our initial £11,000 target to cover the costs to take it through to permission, and now we are well on our way to a stretch target of £35,000 to fund the complete review process.
+We over exceeded the initial £11,000 target to cover the costs to take it through to permission, and now we are well on our way to a stretch target of £35,000 to fund the complete review process.

 A Big thank you to everyone that has donated so far.